 The cost of administering an SMSF is less than the charge structure of comparable institutional Funds if the Fund is large enough.
-2009/10 fees for the adminstration provider used by Invest Blue, Cavendish, will generally be around $1,600 to $2,200 per annum for most Funds irrespective of size.
-In addition our auditor will charge $435 and the ATO $150.
+2009/10 fees for the administration provider used by Invest Blue, Cavendish, will generally be around $1,600 to $2,200 per annum for most Funds irrespective of size.
+In addition, our auditor will charge $435 and the ATO $150.
 This will be the same irrespective of the size of the Fund so a $50,000 Fund could incur a 5% fee whilst a $1M Fund may only pay 0.25%.
-It is generally accepted that a combined member balance of around $220,000 is necessary before a SMSF becomes cost effective.
+It is generally accepted that a combined member balance of around $220,000 is necessary before an SMSF becomes cost-effective.

-A SMSF, subject to the governing rules, allows you to create a permanent binding death benefit nomination.
-Trustee powers are significant and are difficult to challenge as a SMSF is not subject to the Superannuation Complaints Tribunal.
-SMSFs can therefore be a more powerful wealth distribution structure than even a Will.
+An SMSF, subject to the governing rules, allows you to create a permanent binding death benefit nomination.
+Trustee powers are significant and are difficult to challenge as an SMSF is not subject to the Superannuation Complaints Tribunal.
+SMSFs can, therefore, be a more powerful wealth distribution structure than even a Will.
 SMSFs may also be subject to side agreements, otherwise known as SMSF Wills, which can impose significant structure around the payment of death benefits.
 These can be particularly effective in the case of blended families where the member would like to support their surviving spouse but ultimately leave their residual benefit to children from a previous marriage.
 Great care must be taken when establishing these arrangements to ensure they are practical, valid and enforceable.

 There are a few key areas that should be carefully considered in relation to the use of a Self Managed Super Fund.